-There is to be a seal of the Trade Marks Office and impressions of the seal must be judicially noticed.
+- (1) There is to be a seal of the Trade Marks Office and impressions of the seal must be judicially noticed. - (2) The seal of the Trade Marks Office may be kept and used in electronic form.

 201 Registrar of Trade Marks